astramieri/aws-cloud-practitioner/docs/monitoring/eventbridge_basics.md

 With AWS EventBridge you can react to events happening within your AWS accounts.

 Use cases:
-- Schedule: Cron Jobs (scheduled scripts)
+- **Schedule**: Cron Jobs (serverless cron job)
-    - e.g. You can create a rule that says: *every one hour you should have an event created and that event will trigger a script running on a Lambda function* (serverless cron job)
+    - e.g. You can trigger a script running on a Lambda function every one hour
-- Event Pattern: Event rules to react to a service doing something
+- **Event Pattern**: Event rules to react to a service doing something
     - e.g. You wanted to give alerts to your security team whenever someone is going to log in using the root user

-Destinations:
+Destinations (o Target APIs):
 - Trigger Lambda functions
 - Send SQS/SNS messages
 - etc.